SnakeHunt2012/machine-learning-exercises/README.md

 machine-learning-exercises
 ==========================

-Programming Exercises for Open Course Machine Learning at Coursera
+Solutions for Programming Exercises for Open Course Machine Learning at Coursera